Generate, Modify and Deploy a MATLAB App for a Simulink Model

 MATLAB® app for a Simulink® model.
 You can compile and deploy the automatically generated app using the

 mcc command.
-The following example generates an app for a model, compiles and
+This example generates an app for a model, compiles and

-deploys it, and explores how you can customize the app using the MATLAB App Designer.
+deploys the app, and shows how you can customize the app using the App Designer.

 This example shows you how to use the

-simulink.compiler.genapp function to generate a starter app for the model
+simulink.compiler.genapp function to generate a deployable app for the

-f14, using the generated app to tune the parameters of the model and simulate it, and customizing the app in the MATLAB App Designer.
+f14.
+You can use the generated app to tune the parameters of the model

 Generate a MATLAB App for the Model